syncfusion-content/windowsforms-docs/WindowsForms/Section508Compliance/VPAT.md

 <td>
 (a) At least one mode of operation and information retrieval that does not require user vision shall be provided or support for Assistive Technology used by people who are blind or visually impaired shall be provided.<br/><br/></td><td>
 Partially Supported.<br/><br/></td><td>
-Essential Tools: Supported in the following Windows Forms Controls - Supported for Menus, Grid, CurrencyEdit, PercentTextBox, IntegerTextBox, DoubleTextbox, ComboboxAdv related controls, Schedule, ButtonAdv related controls.
+Essential Tools: Supported in the following Windows Forms Controls - Supported for Menus, Grid, CurrencyEdit, PercentTextBox, IntegerTextBox, DoubleTextbox, ComboboxAdv related controls, Schedule and ButtonAdv related controls.
 Not supported in the other Essential Studio for Windows Forms controls.<br/><br/></td></tr>
 <tr>
 <td>
 (b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 shall be provided in audio and enlarged print output working together or independently, or support for Assistive Technology used by people who are visually impaired shall be provided.<br/><br/></td><td>